pyrophone/beneath/Assets/Scripts/CodingGuidlines.md

     ...
 }
 ```
 The brief tag should just be a basic description.
-Other comments can be left throughout the code, especially in areas that seem complex.
+Other comments can be left throughout the code, especially in areas that seem complex or difficult to understand.
 In front of classes, documentation should look like:

 ```c++